Cops and Robber -- When Capturing is not Surrounding: Explicit Graphs and Constructions

 \subsection{Complete Bipartite Graphs}

 We start by considering complete bipartite graphs.
-They already serve to directly prove two of the lower bounds from \cref{thm:bounds} and also appear again in proofs in the subsequent subsections.
+By choosing the right parameters, they already serve to prove two of the lower bounds from \cref{thm:bounds}.
+Furthermore, they appear again as a building block for slightly more complicated graphs in \cref{sec:leafy_graphs}.

-\begin{proposition} For a complete bipartite graph~$G$ we have $c(G) = \min\{2, \delta(G)\}$, $c_{V, \mathrm{r}}(G) = \delta(G)$ and $c_V(G) = c_{E, \mathrm{r}}(G) = c_E(G) = \Delta(G)$. \end{proposition}
+\begin{proposition} For a complete bipartite graph~$G$, we have $c(G) = \min\{2, \delta(G)\}$, $c_{V, \mathrm{r}}(G) = \delta(G)$ and $c_V(G) = c_{E, \mathrm{r}}(G) = c_E(G) = \Delta(G)$. \end{proposition}

-\begin{proof} In the classical version it is enough to place one cop in each bipartition class.
+\begin{proof} In the classical version, it is enough to place one cop in each bipartition class.
 Wherever the robber is, the cop from the other bipartition class can capture him in his next turn, proving~$c(G) \leq 2$.
-Further, if~$\delta(G) = 1$, then a single cop suffices: By starting on the single vertex in one bipartition class, the robber is forced to position himself in the other where he gets captured in the next turn of the cop.
+Further, if~$\delta(G) = 1$, then a single cop suffices: By starting on the single vertex in one bipartition class, the robber is forced to position himself in the other.
+There, he gets captured in the cops' next turn.
 This proves~$c(G) \leq \delta(G)$.
 On the other hand, a single cop is not enough in case that~$\delta(G) \geq 2$: The robber can always stay in the same bipartition class as the cop (but on a different vertex).
-We conclude that~$c(G) \geq 2$ in this case and therefore $c(G) = \min\{2, \delta(G)\}$.
+We conclude that~$c(G) \geq 2$ in this case, and therefore $c(G) = \min\{2, \delta(G)\}$.

 The lower bounds of~$\delta(G)$ and~$\Delta(G)$ for all surrounding versions follow from \cref{obs:trivial_lower_bounds}.
-Therefore it remains to show upper bounds below.
+Therefore, it remains to show upper bounds below.

 A group of~$\delta(G)$ restrictive vertex cops can initially occupy all vertices of the smaller bipartition class.
-This forces the robber to position himself on a vertex in the larger bipartition class where he is surrounded immediately.
+This forces the robber to position himself on a vertex in the larger bipartition class, where he is surrounded immediately.

-A winning strategy for~$\Delta(G)$ non-restrictive vertex cops is to initially occupy all vertices from the larger bipartition class.
-If the robber positions himself at the smaller bipartition class, he is surrounded immediately, so he has to position himself on one of the cops.
+A winning strategy for~$\Delta(G)$ nonrestrictive vertex cops is to initially occupy all vertices from the larger bipartition class.
+If the robber positions himself in the smaller bipartition class, he is surrounded immediately, so he has to position himself on one of the cops.
 Then in the cops' next turn, any subset of~$\delta(G)$ cops can occupy the smaller bipartition class, thereby surrounding the robber.